PRTG Manual: Monitoring via HTTP

 If you define the number of channels as 1, the sensor will read only the first value.
 The second value will be ignored.
 Using 3 as number of channels will result in a sensor error message.

 To be notified when the website content changes, you first need to configure a Trigger 'change' notification in the sensor's settings and then the notification itself.

 The HTTP Transaction sensor checks if a web shop is working as expected: with a series of requests, you can simulate the login, purchasing, and shipping processes, for example.
 Only if all actions can be completed successfully in a row, the check returns an "OK" message.
 If anything goes wrong, you are immediately alerted and can react instantly to avoid loss of earnings for your company because the web shop is unavailable or very slow.

 Apache Web Server Monitoring

 PRTG also provides the option to monitor the security of your website by checking the status of SSL certificates and the security of a connection.

 - SSL Certificate sensor: monitors the certificate of a secure SSL/TLS connection.
 It displays whether a certificate has been revoked, or is trusted as root authority, or is self-signed, for example.

 - SSL Security Check sensor: monitors the SSL connectivity to the port of a device.
 It tries to connect to the specified TCP/IP port number of a device with various SSL/TLS protocol versions and shows if a specific protocol is supported.

 PRTG provides the option to monitor passively received data.
-For this purpose, you can set up a device in way that it automatically sends the data to PRTG.
+For this purpose, you can set up a device in a way that it automatically sends the data to PRTG.
 Specific sensor types can receive this data and alarm you based on your individual settings.
-For example, all Linux/Unix and most network devices support remote devices generating data, that has to be configured on each device, and sending the messages to a PRTG probe system.
+For example, all Linux/Unix and most network devices support remote devices generating data, which has to be configured on each device, and sending the messages to a PRTG probe system.
 Usually, only the destination IP and port are required.